NHS & Healthcare in the UK

 NHS Eligibility, Funding & the Full Picture

-Deeper reading on how the NHS is structured, funded, and accessed — including a dedicated guide for Americans.
+Deeper reading on how the NHS is structured, funded, and accessed — including two new guides on the IHS surcharge and NHS volunteering myths, and a dedicated guide for Americans.

 What Does the NHS Cover for Free?